Health Care Providers

 - The health care provider is responsible for specimen collection, handling and shipping.
 Please follow CDC guidance.

-- Priority 1 and Priority 2 specimens should be processed within your health care facility, if available; a commercial laboratory (e.g., LabCorp and Quest), or the Florida Bureau of Public Health Laboratory (BPHL).
+- High priority specimens should be processed within your health care facility, if available; a commercial laboratory (e.g., LabCorp and Quest), or the Florida Bureau of Public Health Laboratory (BPHL).

 - Before sending specimens to BPHL, contact your local county health department (CHD) Epidemiology Contacts.